July 1st might be the real Canada Day, but for SmartScout, it was last week when we finally opened up our tool to the Canadian marketplace!

-Canada has slowly been invading America for years, mostly through their popular exports of food (maple syrup, Canadian bacon), actors (Jim Carrey, Ryan Reynolds), and singers (Celine Dion, Michael Buble).
-If only they could figure out how to pass along some of their excessive politeness, eh?
+Canada has slowly been invading America for years, mostly through its popular exports of food (maple syrup, Canadian bacon), actors (Jim Carrey, Ryan Reynolds), and singers (Celine Dion, Michael Buble).
+If only it could figure out how to pass along some of its excessive politeness, eh?

 With SmartScout now available in Canada, it’s time to turn the tables by finding out what Canadians are missing from their Amazon experience.